 Houses go up in flames in about three minutes, eight times faster than they would have 50 years ago.

-20% of those home fires in Canada are electrical.
+20% of those home fires in Canada are electrical, usually because of the age of electrical equipment or personal electrical mistakes.
 By the time you see the fire, it’s too late to do anything but evacuate.

 But if you could recognize these early signs of an electrical fire, you could save yourself AND your home.